are you a member of the coe community with a story to share? interested in contributing?

 Reach out via email or connect on social!

-Shaya Tousi is a member of the Class of 2022 from Long Island, New York.
+Shaya Tousi is an intern at the College of the Environment and a member of the Class of 2022 from Long Island, New York.
 A prospective English and Environmental Studies double major, she would love to work in a publishing house with a focus on environmentally themed literature or study environmental law.
 Shaya first become conscious of environmentalism when a section of woods was clear-cut in her favorite childhood park, leaving her inconsolable over the loss of what she considered the best climbing trees in her small world.
 Fun fact: Shaya is a violist (aka a viola player).

 Barry Chernoff is the director of the College of the Environment and The Robert F. Schumann Chair of Environmental Studies.
 Chernoff joined the Wesleyan faculty in 2003.
 He teaches courses in Environmental Studies, Tropical Ecology, Aquatic Ecosystem Conservation, and Quantitative Analysis for the departments of Biology and Earth & Environmental Sciences.
 Chernoff’s research centers on the freshwater fishes of the Neotropical region, primarily those in South America in the Amazon.
 His research includes, ecology, evolutionary biology and conservation.
 He has also led international teams on expeditions designed to conserve large watersheds of the world, having made more than 32 expeditions in 12 countries.